 We maintain a significant share of the high-end, designer-oriented broadloom carpet segment by combining innovative product design and short production and delivery times with a marketing strategy aimed at interior designers, architects and other specifiers.
 Our Bentley Prince Street designs emphasize the dramatic use of color and multi-dimensional texture.
 In addition, we have launched the Prince Street House and Home collection of high-style broadloom carpet and area rugs targeted at design-oriented residential consumers.
-We received the 2007 Best of NeoCon Silver Award in the modular category for the SaturniaTM Collection, which is made up of carpet tile and broadloom products.
+We received the 2011 Best of NeoCon Gold Award in the broadloom category for the Silver ScreenTM Collection.

-Other Products
+Other Products and Services

 We sell a proprietary antimicrobial chemical compound under the registered trademark Intersept that we incorporate in all of our modular carpet products and have licensed to another company for use in air filters.
 We also sell our TacTiles carpet tile installation system, along with a variety of traditional adhesives and products for carpet installation and maintenance that are manufactured by a third party.
-In addition, we continue to manufacture and sell our Intercell® brand raised/access flooring product in Europe.
+In addition, we continue to manufacture and sell our Intercell[®] brand raised/access flooring product in Europe.
+We also continue to provide "turnkey" project management services for national accounts and other large customers through our InterfaceSERVICESTM business.